What is Culpable Homicide?

 This is the most critical distinction in Indian criminal law:

-If the act of Culpable Homicide meets a higher degree of probability or certainty of causing death (as defined in IPC Section 300 or BNS Section 101), it becomes Murder.
+If the act of Culpable Homicide meets a higher degree of probability or certainty of causing death (as defined in BNS Section 101), it becomes Murder.

 Conversely, if an act falls under the definition of Murder but is covered by one of the specific Exceptions (e.g., Grave and Sudden Provocation, Exceeding Right of Private Defence), it is reduced to Culpable Homicide Not Amounting to Murder.